loyjoy-gmbh/org/documentation/JAVASCRIPT_API.md

 ## Restart

-Tells the chat to restart the process after after a page reload (or after a new `LoyJoy('boot')`).
-This keeps the chat history, however restarts the experience from the beginning.
+Tells the chat to restart the process after after (1) a page reload, (2) calling `LoyJoy('boot')` or (3) jumping to another experience.
+This removes the chat history and restarts the experience from the beginning.
+In contrast to `reset` the session remains intact, i.e. the customer remains signed in and variables are not removed.

 ```
 <script>